 In a study that followed 485 women aged 42-50, it was found women gained about 5-10 pounds over the course of 3 years.
 This weight gain was also associated with increases in blood pressure, triglycerides, and fasting insulin levels.

 This weight gain could be a result of changing estrogen levels.
-In the early stages of perimenopause, estrogen levels soar, and by the latter stages, estrogen fades out.
+Estrogen levels soar in the early stages of perimenopause, and by the latter stages, estrogen fades out.
 Lower levels of estrogen are associated with insulin resistance, which can cause weight gain.

 Changing levels of ghrelin, the hormone that makes you feel hungry, may be to blame for this weight gain as well.
 Studies show that levels of ghrelin rise in mid-life, which may lead to overeating.